Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setup Ad-Hoc Product for an Undefined Market.md

-These instructions will lead you through the process of creating a new configuration for a non-defined Market using the Ad-Hoc Product.
+These instructions will lead you through the process of creating a new configuration for a non-defined Market using the [[Ad-Hoc Product]].
 Any examples offered here are for illustration purposes only, and the same methods can be applied to any specified Market.
 To recap, an [[Undefined Market]] differs from a [[Defined Market]] in that the buyer must first shop the models to choose the ones that best suit their company needs before beginning a construction.

 This approach takes longer than [[Setup Non-US Market Instance|setting up a Non-US Market Instance]] but it delivers specialized [[Market]] capabilities rather than broad capability.